abelyo26/llama3.1_Fine_tuned/README.md

 * Good balance of speed and accuracy
 * Compatible with popular local inference tools
 * Suitable for chatbots, prompt testing, local assistants, and embedded apps

----

-Let me know if you'd like a more technical or more user-friendly version depending on your target audience.